Church Gresley

-Church Gresley is a large village and former civil parish in the South Derbyshire district of Derbyshire, England.
+Church Gresley is a large suburban village and former civil parish in the South Derbyshire district of Derbyshire, England.
 The village is situated between Castle Gresley and the town of Swadlincote, with which it is contiguous.
 By the time of the 2011 Census the village was a ward of Swadlincote, of which it is now effectively a suburb, and the population of Church Gresley ward was 6,881.
 The village forms part of the border with Leicestershire to the southeast.
-Nearby villages include Castle Gresley, Albert Village, Linton and Overseal.
+Nearby villages include Albert Village, Linton and Overseal.